Floor & Roof structure: MATERIALS ENCYcLOPEDIA

 Fasteners, hangers and/or bracing

-Ratings Chart for Wood Framing
+Ratings Chart for Wood trusses

 The ratings chart shows comparative performance in each criteria category.
 Click on the tabs below for detailed analysis of each criteria.